luciotato/LiteScript/devel/source-v0.8/ASTBase.lite.md

 Start optSeparatedList

         var result = []
-        var optSepar = 'NEWLINE' #newline is optional before and after separator
+        var optSepar

-if the requested closer is NEWLINE, NEWLINE can't be optional
+except the requested closer is NEWLINE,
+NEWLINE is included as an optional extra separator and also we allow a free-form mode list

-        if closer is 'NEWLINE' #Except required closer *IS* NEWLINE optSepar = undefined #no optional separ
+        if closer isnt 'NEWLINE' #Except required closer *IS* NEWLINE

-else, if the list starts with a NEWLINE, process as free-form mode separated list, where NEWLINE is a valid separator.
+if the list starts with a NEWLINE, assume an indented free-form mode separated list, where NEWLINE is a valid separator.

-        else if .lexer.token.type is 'NEWLINE'
+            if .lexer.token.type is 'NEWLINE'
                 return .optFreeFormList( astClass, separator, closer )

+else normal list, but NEWLINE is accepted as optional before and after separator

+            optSepar = 'NEWLINE' #newline is optional before and after separator

 normal separated list,
 loop until closer found

-        log.debug "optSeparatedList [#{.constructor.name}] indent:#{.indent}, get SeparatedList of [#{astClass.name}] by '#{separator}' closer:", closer or '-no closer-'
+        logger.debug "optSeparatedList [#{.constructor.name}] indent:#{.indent}, get SeparatedList of [#{astClass.name}] by '#{separator}' closer:", closer or '-no closer-'

         var startLine = .lexer.sourceLineNum
-        do until .opt(closer)
+        do until .opt(closer) or .lexer.token.type is 'EOF'

 get a item